Rosslyn Hub is strategically located opposite Nissan SA, BMW SA and Iveco on the

 Total estimated investment value at $ 250 million.

-centrally located in the City of Tshwane.
-The greenfield site enjoys good
+located in the City of Tshwane.
+The greenfield site enjoys good visibility,

-visibility, access to major arterial roads and passenger and goods rail from
+access to major arterial roads and passenger and goods rail from a central

-a central location within the city.
-In addition, the site houses an
+location within the city.
+In addition, the site houses an established dam with

 •Sector: Light Industrial Eco-estate